 East Freedom is a tiny town located in the state of Pennsylvania.
 With a population of 552 people and just one neighborhood, East Freedom is the 964th largest community in Pennsylvania.
-East Freedom has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in East Freedom was built prior to World War II, making it one of the older and more historic towns in the country.

-East Freedom is a blue-collar town, with 52.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, East Freedom is a town of transportation and shipping workers, sales and office workers, and professionals.
-There are especially a lot of people living in East Freedom who work in office and administrative support (13.85%), sales jobs (12.21%), and healthcare suport services (5.40%).
+When you are in East Freedom, you'll notice that it is more blue-collar than most other communities in America.
+54.76% of East Freedom’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, East Freedom is a town of transportation and shipping workers, professionals, and sales and office workers.
+There are especially a lot of people living in East Freedom who work in sales jobs (12.38%), healthcare (7.38%), and food service (6.19%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, East Freedom has relatively fewer families with younger children, and/or college students.
 Combined, this makes East Freedom a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in East Freedom in 2022 was $30,829, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $123,316 for a family of four.
+The per capita income in East Freedom in 2022 was $30,891, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $123,564 for a family of four.

 The people who call East Freedom home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Freedom residents report their race to be White.
-Important ancestries of people in East Freedom include German, English, French, Norwegian, and Yugoslavian.
+Important ancestries of people in East Freedom include German, Norwegian, Irish, English, and Yugoslavian.

 The most common language spoken in East Freedom is English.
 Other important languages spoken here include Italian and Polish.